 Eligibility.
-Full-time employees working at least 20 hours per week.
+Full-time employees working at least 1,000 hours per year.

-Employees become eligible on the first day of active full-time employment.
+Employees become eligible on the first of the month coinciding with or next following completion of 1 year of active fulltime employment.

 Contributions.
-Insured employees are not required to contribute to the cost of the coverage.
+Insured employees are not required to contribute to the cost of the Long-Term Disability coverage.

-The Plan's fiscal year ends on: December 31st of each year.
+The Plan's year ends on: December 31st of each year.